EthanHao/SweepClean/README.md

 3,Add a clean sweeper through the menu

 if done, the ui should like this:
 The yellow tile stands for charge station
+The dark tile is stair
+The light gray is low carpet
+The dark grag is high carpet
+The blue is bare floor
 ![](/portal/demo.png)